awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 ### Target resource tags<a name="dlm-tagging-volumes"></a>

 Amazon Data Lifecycle Manager uses resource tags to identify the resources to back up\.
-Tags are customizable metadata that you can assign to your AWS resources \(including Amazon EC2 instances, EBS volumes and snapshots\)\.
-An Amazon Data Lifecycle Manager policy \(described later\) targets an instance or volume for backup using a single tag\.
-Multiple tags can be assigned to an instance or volume if you want to run multiple policies on it\.
+When you create a snapshot or EBS\-backed AMI policy, you can specify multiple target resource tags\.
+All resources of the specified type \(instance or volume\) that have at least one of the specified target resource tags will be targeted by the policy\.
+For example, if you create a snapshot policy that targets volumes and you specify `purpose=prod`, `costcenter=prod`, and `environment=live` as target resource tags, then the policy will target all volumes that have any of those tag\-key value pairs\.

+If you want to run multiple policies on a resource, you can assign multiple tags to the target resource, and then create separate policies that each target a specific resource tag\.

 You can't use the `\` or `=` characters in a tag key\.
 Target resource tags are case sensitive\.
 For more information, see [Tag your Amazon EC2 resources](Using_Tags.md)\.